Public Order Offences incorporating the Charging Standard

 Section 5

-The section sets out the elements of this offence.
+The section above sets out the elements of this offence.
 This offence could be appropriate for single, less serious incidents of sexually threatening or abusive words or behaviour, or disorderly behaviour directed towards a stranger in public.
 Disorderly behaviour has been interpreted widely and examples could include unwanted sexual comments directed towards a stranger in public where it is not possible to prove that the perpetrator had an intention to cause harassment, alarm, or distress to a specific victim.

-The cases of Holloway v DPP [2004] EWHC 2621 (Admin) and R. (on the application of Owusu-Yianoma) v Chief Constable of Leicestershire [2017] EWHC 576 (Admin) held that there is no requirement to prove that any person was harassed, alarmed or distressed.
+The cases of Holloway v DPP [2004] EWHC 2621 (Admin) and R (on the application of Owusu-Yianoma) v Chief Constable of Leicestershire [2017] EWHC 576 (Admin) held that there is no requirement to prove that any person was harassed, alarmed or distressed.
 It is sufficient if the abusive words are uttered within the hearing or sight of a person likely to be caused harassment, alarm, or distress.
 There is no requirement for any evidence from bystanders who saw or heard what was being said or that they were alarmed or harassed.

 Exposure